wendyverdonk93/docs/content/integrations/ecommerce-integrations/drupal7/faq/updating-the-plugin.md

     - /integrations/drupal7/faq/how-can-i-update-the-plugin-for-drupal7/
 ---

-There are 3 ways to update the Drupal 7 plugin:
+There are 3 ways to update the plugin:

-- In your Drupal 7 backend
+- In your backend
 - In the CMS marketplace
 - Using SFTP